hmlongco/Resolver/Documentation/Injection.md

 #### Definition

-This is listed for competeness, even though it's not a pattern that uses Resolver directly.
+This is listed for completeness, even though it's not a pattern that uses Resolver directly.

 Method Injection is pretty much what it says, injecting the object needed into a given method.